Renater/SIPMediaDeploy/ansible/roles/coturn/README.md

 # Coturn

-This role allow us to provision a bare-minimum Coturn server.
+This role allows us to provision a bare-minimum Coturn server.

 ## Variables

-The variables used in the role are ones used in the cotuen configuration.
+The variables used in the role are ones used in the Coturn configuration.
 These variables are defined in defaults/main.yml.

-After setting up you ansible environment `make env.d/ansible` you should find a file `ansible` which contains the varibles used in this role:
+After setting up you ansible environment `make env.d/ansible` you should find a file `ansible` which contains the variables used in this role:

         - external_ip
         - domain_name